sgorgun/style-issues/README.md

 ![SA1505](images/sa1505.png)

-Fix the issue by removing an empty line after an opening curly bracket.
+Fix the issue by removing the empty line after the opening curly bracket.

 ### SA1507

 ![SA1507](images/sa1507.png)

-Fix the issue by removing a redundant empty line.
+Fix the issue by removing the redundant empty line.

 ### SA1508

 ![SA1508](images/sa1508.png)

-Fix the issue by removing empty lines before the closing curly brackets.
+Fix the issue by removing the empty lines before the closing curly brackets.

-You can go to AutoCode portal, open the task page, and click on the "Check task" button.
+You can go to the AutoCode portal, open the task page, and click on the "Check task" button.

 ## Roslyn Analyzers